paul-sopin/team4-bwsiracecar-grandprix/README.md

 sudo lsof /dev/apex_0          # blank means it is free
 ```

-If it is not, the race script prints why and drives anyway, it just cannot read the sign.
-The same is true of the tag reader, so neither of them can keep the car off the line.

-One thing to know about ENTER_DIST_CM: the lidar cannot actually see 5 cm.
+One thing to know about ENTER_DIST_CM is that the lidar cannot actually see 5 cm.
 Its minimum range is somewhere around 15 and under that the samples come back 0.0, which racecar_utils reads as no data.
 So we call it arrived when the front goes blank right after reading something shorter than LIDAR_BLIND_CM.
-Stopping early means lowering that number, stopping late means raising it.

 To check both before a run: